Rural Reimagined

 Research and Grants

-The following resources represent a collection of awarded Tennessee Tech grant abstracts, secondary data sources and helpful navigation to find funding materials.
+The following resources represent a collection of awarded Tennessee Tech grant abstracts, secondary data sources and helpful navigation to find funding materials, as well as definitions and descriptions of “rural” based on current data and research.

 Rural Grant Abstracts